 Submission Preparation ChecklistAs part of the submission process, authors are required to check off their submission's compliance with all of the following items, and submissions may be returned to authors that do not adhere to these guidelines.

 - I have read the Author Guidelines and the text is formatted accordingly.

 - The submission has not been previously published, nor is it before another journal for consideration (or an explanation has been provided in the Cover Letter).

 - The submission file is in doc(x) file format.
 If this is an initial submission please add also a PDF copy with numbered pages and numbered rows for reviewing purposes.

-- The text is 1.5-spaced; uses 12-point Times New Roman font; employs italics, rather than underlining (except with URL addresses); and all illustrations, figures, and tables are placed within the text at the appropriate points, rather than at the end.
+- The text is 1.5-spaced; 12-point Times New Roman font; employs italics, rather than underlining; illustrations, figures, and tables are placed within the text at the appropriate points, rather than at the end.

 - A covering letter has been prepared.
 This can be uploaded as a separate file or as Comments for the Editor.

 The Journal of Estonian and Finno-Ugric Linguistics (ESUKA – JEFUL) publishes original research papers on the linguistics of Estonian and other Finno-Ugric languages.
 The journal is open to contributions from anyone who may wish to submit.
 The journal does not charge APCs or submission charges.
 The only criterion for publication is the quality of the submission, which is decided on the basis of single-blind peer review (the names of reviewers are kept anonymous).
 Each submission will be guaranteed at least two expert reviews.
 The journal is available both in print and online while the online version is fully open access.

 The submission includes a covering letter, the manuscript file(s) and additionally all figures, artwork etc. as separate files.
 Also supplementary files (datasets, code, multimedia) can be added to be published in the electronic version.
 All submissions are made through the online editorial system.